-A procedural motion that the question lie on the table, will only be moved where the Chairperson or a Councillor requires additional information on the matter before the meeting (or the result of some other action of the council or person is required) before the matter may be concluded at the meeting.
-Where such a procedural motion is passed, the council will proceed with the next matter on the business paper.
+A procedural motion that the question lie on the table, will only be moved where the Chairperson or a Councillor or Member requires additional information on the matter before the meeting (or the result of some other action of the Council or Committee or person is required) before the matter may be concluded at the meeting.
+Where such a procedural motion is passed, the Council or Committee will proceed with the next matter on the business paper.
 The motion, that the matter be taken from the table, may be moved at the meeting at which the procedural motion was carried or at any later meeting.